 Next, mix the ground flaxseeds with warm water and set aside for a few minutes.

-At this point, I turn on waffle maker to heat.
+At this point, I turn on the waffle maker to heat.

 In a medium bowl, mix the dry ingredients well with a whisk.

-In a small bowl, mix the shredded apples, peanut butter, and add the soy milk and vinegar mixture and ground flaxseeds mixed with water.
+In a small bowl, mix the shredded apples and peanut butter, and add the plant-based milk and vinegar mixture and ground flaxseeds mixed with water.
 Combine well with a whisk.

 Add the wet ingredients to the dry ingredients.
 Stir just until mixed with the rubber spatula.
 Don’t overbeat.

 When the waffle maker is hot, spray it with nonstick spray.
 Add half of the mixture to the waffle maker, spreading out to about ½ from the edges.
 Close and turn the waffle maker.

 Cook for 5 minutes or longer as needed until the done light comes on.
 Remove from the waffle maker and top with half of the chopped apples.
 Repeat the cooking process for the second waffle.

 - Make sure your waffle maker is hot first.
 I normally give it a little spray with non-stick spray before adding the batter so make sure it comes out easily.
 However, Consumer Reports suggests brushing the waffle maker with oil (or melted butter): there are lots of helpful tips in this article: How to Make Incredible Waffles.